-Dear Shareholders,
+Dear Shareholders.

-On behalf of the board of directors (the "Board") of Ahsay Backup Software Development Company Limited (the "Company"), I present the annual report of the Company and its subsidiaries (collectively referred to as the "Group") for the year ended 31 December 2024.
+On behalf of the board of directors (the "Board") of Ahsay Backup Software Development Company Limited (the "Company"), I present the annual report of the Company and its subsidiaries (collectively referred to as the "Group") for the year ended 31 December 2022.

-During the year ended 31 December 2024 and 2023, the Group recorded revenue of approximately HK\$40.0 million and HK\$41.7 million respectively, representing a decrease of approximately 4.1%.
-The Group recorded a loss attributable to owners of the parent of approximately HK\$2.2 million for the year ended 31 December 2024 as compared to a profit attributable to owners of the parent of approximately HK\$2.6 million for the prior year.
-The change from loss to profit for the year ended 31 December 2024 was mainly attributable to (i) a one-off gain on deconsolidation of a subsidiary recognised in 2023; (ii) the decrease in revenue derived from the online backup business as affected by the overall weak global economy and sluggish demand for our services; and (iii) the increase in other expenses mainly from advertising and marketing expenses.
+During the year ended 31 December 2022 and 2021, the Group recorded revenue of approximately HK\$44.9 million and HK\$47.9 million respectively, representing a decrease of approximately 6.3%.
+The Group recorded a loss attributable to owners of the parent of approximately HK\$2.0 million for the year ended 31 December 2022 as compared to a loss attributable to owners of the parent of approximately HK\$15.7 million for the prior year.
+The decrease in loss was mainly attributable to the decrease in staff cost resulting from the cost control measures imposed, which included team restructuring and salary reduction for the senior management of the Group.